microbial-pangenomes-lab/microGWAS/docs/source/usage.rst

 Prepare the input phenotype file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The microGWAS pipeline requires three inputs: the information on the target phenotype(s), and assemblies and annotations for each sample.
+The microGWAS pipeline requires two inputs: the information on the target phenotype(s), and assemblies for each sample.
+The pipeline now uses ggCaller to generate GFF annotations automatically.
 See :doc:`inputs` for more information on the expected inputs.

 Edit the pipeline configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~